nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-sitecore-connector.md

 tree_item_index: 2630
 ---

-The Nuxeo Sitecore Connector gives Sitecore users the ability to search content stored in Nuxeo, select renditions to use, then copy the content into the Sitecore Media Library for use in Sitecore authored pages.
+The **Nuxeo Sitecore Connector** gives Sitecore users the ability to search content stored in Nuxeo, select renditions to use, then copy the content into the Sitecore Media Library for use in Sitecore-authored pages.

-The majority of the installation and configuration is on the Sitecore server.
-There are some modifications that are necessary on the Nuxeo server, within the nuxeo.conf file, that will require work by a Nuxeo Admininistrator.
+The majority of the installation and configuration is on the **Sitecore server**.
+There are some modifications/configurations that are necessary on the Nuxeo server, within the nuxeo.conf file, that will require work by a Nuxeo Admininistrator.

 ## Requirements
 **Sitecore** - must be 9.x or newer